 I am also a member of the National Association of Social Workers (NASW), EMDR International Association (EMDRIA), and have served as adjunct faculty at Texas State University School of Social Work, as well as being a SIMS Foundation provider.
-I have been a regular contributor to the Practice of the Practice website, and have been a contributor for the Texas Tribune and Austin American Statesman, and the Good Men Project.
+I have been a regular contributor to the Practice of the Practice website, and have been a contributor for the Texas Tribune, Austin American Statesman, and the Good Men Project.

 “I’ve gotten a lot of tools” and “I’ve learned a lot” are some of the comments from my former clients that I’ve heard over and over again in one form or another upon completing work with me.